 The Health Sciences Programs at Wilkes offers you a broad choice of medical and allied health professions.

 More than 90% of students who have strong academic and service records, complete the Premedical Core, and receive Letters of Evaluation from the Health Sciences Committee, are accepted into professional schools.
-Wilkes students who took the MCAT (medical school entrance exam) in 2012 had an average score of 29.55, compared to the national average of 25.70.

 This form is required to be on file with the Center for Health Sciences and Student Success in order for one to be considered a Wilkes University Health Sciences student.
 Please complete and submit this form to the Center for Health Sciences and Student Success.
 Please click on the link to access the form: